dwarvesf/playbook/community/how-to-take-better-screenshots-on-mac.md

 1. Sign up subscription on Setapp
 2. Download and install CleanShot X
+3. Once installed, the app is going to ask if you want CleanShot to be your default screenshot tool.
-3. Once installed, you will find various commands under the CleanShot X Extension by clicking the CleanShot shortcut in the Control Center.
+4. You will find various commands under the CleanShot X Extension by clicking the CleanShot shortcut in the Control Center.

 ![menu bar](assets/how-to-take-better-screenshots/menu-bar-shortcut.png)